basp-group/Faceted-HyperSARA/pyxis_ms2mat/ReadMe.md

 pyxis MSLOW=mylowband_ms.ms MSHIGH=myhighband_ms.ms CHF=0 CHL=15 FIELDID=2 OUT=mysource_nametag getdata_ms_concat_bandwidth
 ```
 Data will be saved as .mat files in the directory `../data/mysource_nametag/`.
-In the case of a single spectral window, the outcome is as follows
+In the case of a single spectral window, the outcome is  the following
 ```bash
 ../data/mysource_nametag/data_ch_1.mat  # channel 1 from mylowband_ms.ms
 .